-Lambeth Council has a long history of hosting public recreational events on Clapham Common permitted under under Part B, Article 7 of the Greater London Parks and Open Spaces Order 1967 ("The Order").
-These events promote the use and enjoyment of Clapham Common by and for local residents, as well as the wider general public in accordance with the Borough's 2020 Events Strategy.
+Lambeth has been at the forefront of cultural events for over 170 years, with musical events and entertainment in our parks dating back to 1785.
+Furthermore, Lambeth Council has a long history of hosting public recreational events on Clapham Common permitted under under Part B, Article 7 of the Greater London Parks and Open Spaces Order 1967.
+These events promote the use and enjoyment of Clapham Common by and for local residents, as well as the wider general public in accordance with the Borough's 2020-2025 Events Strategy.
+These events promote the use and enjoyment of Clapham Common for local residents, as well as the wider general public by providing diverse activities for different age groups and demographics to enjoy the common.

-This application seeks to provide public entertainment, leisure and recreational sporting events on Clapham Common in accordance with the aforementioned 2020 Events Strategy and in line with operational requirements set out in the Lambeth Events Policy 2020-2025.
+This application seeks to provide public entertainment, leisure and recreational sporting events on Clapham Common in accordance with the aforementioned 2020-2025 Events Strategy and in line with operational requirements set out in the Lambeth Events Policy 2020-2025.